Table of contents

-National Check Your Meds Day, observed each October 21 and sponsored by the National Community Pharmacists Association, prompts consumers to bring their prescriptions to their local pharmacists for review.
+National Check Your Meds Day, observed every October 21 and sponsored by the National Community Pharmacists Association, prompts consumers to bring their prescriptions to their local pharmacists for review.
 Pharmacists can remove any prescriptions that have expired, update prescriptions as necessary, and answer consumer questions.
 If nothing else, it’s a rare chance for consumers to get free medical advice.

-National Check Your Meds Day - History
+National Check Your Meds Day timeline

 The U.S. created the position of "Drug Czar" to better regulate the dispensing of prescription drugs.